 - Auto Loan

-This information is meant to verify your identity, but it can be a pain to rustle it all together.
+This information is meant to verify your identity, but it can be a pain to gather.

 The IRS will also pull a credit report with this information to ensure you are who you say you are.
 But this is a soft inquiry, so it won’t impact your credit score and lenders won’t be able to see it.

-If you decide to register and use the online portal, you can even use it to pay your taxes online.
-It’ll take one to three weeks for your payments to show up in the Payment History page.
+If you decide to register and use the online portal, you can also use it to pay your taxes online.
+Payments made online typically appear on your account within one to four days.
+If you pay by check or money order, however, it can take up to three weeks.

 Not a big fan of using online tools to deal with your federal taxes?
 Don’t have all the info you need to access the online service?
 Don’t worry, you’ve got other options.

 Your first option is to give the IRS a call.
-You may have to deal with a wait time, which averages about 27 minutes during post-filing season.
-But once you’re connected, a representative from the IRS should be able to tell you how much you owe.
+You may have to deal with a wait time, but once you’re connected, a representative from the IRS should be able to tell you how much you owe.

 Our suggestion: Call as early in the day as possible to prevent longer hold times.